2024-03-20 12:03:45

 The study also proposes a new model to explain the redshift of distant objects.
 He analyzed data on the distribution of low-redshift galaxies and the angular size of sonic horizons in the high-redshift literature.

 “There have been several papers questioning the existence of dark matter, but to my knowledge, my paper is the first to eliminate its cosmological existence in a way that is consistent with key cosmological observations that we have confirmed,” Gupta said.
 If dark matter is considered so important and there is overwhelming evidence for its existence, how did Gupta prove that it doesn’t exist?
-The answer lies in combining two theories about the universe: the covariant coupling constant and the exhausted light.
+The answer lies in combining two theories regarding the universe: the covariant coupling constant and the exhausted light.

-This research covers many fields from star formation, sonic horizons, cosmic microwave background radiation, etc., and even proposes to solve the mystery of galaxies that could not exist in the early universe, and reaffirms previous research that the age of the universe is ours.
+This research covers many fields from star formation, sonic horizons, cosmic microwave background radiation, etc., and even proposes to solve the mystery of galaxies that might not exist in the early universe, and reaffirms previous research that the age of the universe is ours.
 Twice what was previously thought.
 While the research isn’t perfect, scientists have long dismissed the “tired light” theory as fringe science.

 However, the research remains solid.
 At the very least, it highlights an obvious fact: The standard model of the universe is flawed, and we need a new one.
 As new technologies emerge that allow us to study space like never before, perhaps new models are on the horizon.